angus-mackenzie/ASD-Notes/ASD04.md

     * Good programmers write code understandable by human beings
 * After code is written it has to be maintained
     * Someone will try to read the code and make changes
-    * It matters if it takes a programmer a week to make a change that would have taken an hour if she had understood your code
+    * It matters if it takes a programmer a week to make a change that would have taken an hour if they had understood your code
 * When you are trying to get the program to work, you are not thinking about that future developer
     * It takes a change in rhythm to make changes that make code easier to understand
     * Refactoring leads to higher levels of understanding that would otherwise be missed during development